Generic Name: nicardipine hydrochloride

 Nicardipine hydrochloride is a greenish-yellow, odorless, crystalline powder that melts at about 169°C. It is freely soluble in chloroform, methanol, and glacial acetic acid, sparingly soluble in anhydrous ethanol, slightly soluble in n-butanol, water, 0.01 M potassium dihydrogen phosphate, acetone, and dioxane, very slightly soluble in ethyl acetate, and practically insoluble in benzene, ether, and hexane.
 It has a molecular weight of 515.99.

-Each mL contains 0.2 mg nicardipine hydrochloride, 50 mg dextrose hydrous, USP, 0.0384 mg citric acid, anhydrous, USP.
+Each mL contains 0.1 mg nicardipine hydrochloride, 48 mg dextrose hydrous, USP, 0.0192 mg citric acid, anhydrous, USP, and 1.92 mg sorbitol, NF.
 Hydrochloric acid and/or sodium hydroxide may have been added to adjust pH to 3.7 to 4.7.

 The GALAXY container is fabricated from multilayered plastic (PL 2501).
 Solutions are in contact with the polyethylene layer of the container and can leach out certain chemical components of the plastic in very small amounts within the expiration period.
 The suitability and safety of the plastic have been confirmed in tests in animals according to the USP biological tests for plastic containers, as well as by tissue culture toxicity studies.